-- Irrespective of a Box Jellyfish gender, it has the ability to offer both sperm and eggs independently.
+- Irrespective of a Box Jellyfish gender, it can offer both sperm and eggs independently.

 - Planula reproduces asexually.
 They produce clones of themselves.
 These clones are attached to the planula until they become adults.
-When the clones develop mouth, eyes and tentacles, they detach from original planula and grow into adults Box Jellyfish.
+When the clones develop mouth, eyes, and tentacles, they detach from the original planula and grow into adults Box Jellyfish.

 Read more: How Box Jellyfish Reproduce?

 - They live in mangrove swamps.
-Mangrove are small trees that grows in coastal salty water.
+Mangroves are small trees that grow in coastal salty water.

 Read more: Box Jellyfish Habitat

-- They are found near shores of Northern Australian oceans.
-However, their main habitat are the waters where Indian Ocean and Pacific Ocean meet together.
+- They are found near the shores of the Northern Australian oceans.
+However, their main habitat is the waters where the Indian Ocean and the Pacific Ocean meet together.

 - Researchers have also seen them near Japan and California Coast.